badaix/snapcast/README.md

 | file      | All     | Write audio to file | `filename=<filename>` (`<filename>` = `stdout`, `stderr`, `null` or a filename)<br />`mode=[w|a]` (`w`: write (discarding the content), `a`: append (keeping the content) |

 Parameters are appended to the player name, e.g. `--player alsa:buffer_time=100`.
 Use `--player <name>:?` to get a list of available options.
-For some audio backends you can configure the PCM device using the `-s` or `--soundcard` parameter, the device is choosen by index or name.
+For some audio backends you can configure the PCM device using the `-s` or `--soundcard` parameter, the device is chosen by index or name.
 Available PCM devices can be listed with `-l` or `--list`

 ## Test